sethdavis512/jot2/README.md

 # What we're building

-- Private-by-default data storage
+- Local-first, private-by-default data storage
 - A web interface to create and interact with your data
-- Change history and version control for everything
+- Change history and version control for everything ([sqlite-history?](https://simonwillison.net/2023/Apr/15/sqlite-history/))
+- Access your data on your devices [Tailscale?](https://tailscale.com/)
 - ...

 | Common fields | | |